hemantksingh/messup-learn/fundamentals/networking/Network Layers.md

 PDU - Protocol data unit

-* Application layer - Http, SMTP, Telnet (does not have encryption), SSH (has encryption, therefore uses part of the Presentation layer) are all application level protocols.
+* Application layer - Http, SMTP, Telnet (does not have encryption), SSH (has encryption) are all application level protocols.

 * Transport layer - TCP, UDP.
 Application and transport layer addressing use ports to identify services.
 A web server listens for http traffic on port 80 and https traffic on 443.
-A client (browser) also gets a port assigned dynamically between 8000 to 65535.
-Firewalls make decisions based on the port number.`
+A client (browser) also gets a port assigned dynamically from the ephemeral range, 49152-65535 by IANA convention (Windows, macOS) or 32768-60999 by default on Linux.
+Firewalls make decisions based on the port number.

 * Internet layer - Internet protocol, Internet Control Message Protocol (used in ping), Address Resolution Protocol.
 Internet layer PDU is a **packet**.
 Internet layer uses IP addresses.

 * Network access layer - Ethernet, Fiber optics, copper cables, RJ45, RJ48.
 PDU is **frames** (for the Data Link) and **bits** (for the Physical layer).
-Uses physical address (48 bit hexadecimal layer) also called the MAC address that is physically permanently burnt into a network interface card.
-There is a sub layer in the Data Link called Median Access Control.
+Uses a physical address, the MAC address, a 48-bit value written as six hex octets.
+It is assigned by the factory but can be changed in software, and modern operating systems randomise the Wi-Fi MAC per network.
+There is a sub layer in the Data Link called Media Access Control.

 ### TCP

 The receiver sends an acknowledgement, therefore it is useful in cases where data loss is unacceptable for example loading an http page.
+HTTP/1.1 and HTTP/2 use TCP; HTTP/3 uses QUIC over UDP.
 PDU for TCP is a **segment**.

 ### UDP